Our use of Cookies

 Marketing in EU and/or NI

-It is not possible to market seed potatoes since 1 January 2021.
+It is not possible to market GB seed potatoes in the EU.

 Vegetable seed and propagating and planting material